anatollupacescu/go-code-time/README.md

 1. you need reallocate the slice or otherwise change the underlying backing data structure.

 ## General advices regarding pointers
-Don't use them only to improve speed, unless there's an explicit requirement and benchmark tests.
+* Don't use them only to improve speed, unless there's an explicit requirement and benchmark tests.
-Don't use pointers to basic data types unless `null` has semantic significance, or the pointer is required by the used library, like in the case of serialization
+* Don't use pointers to basic data types unless `null` has semantic significance, or the pointer is required by the used library, like in the case of serialization.
-Slices or maps of pointers is a corner case, should be only use when there's a strong case for it, like the need to change the state of the individual elements in the collection.
+* Slices or maps of pointers is a corner case, should be only use when there's a strong case for it, like the need to change the state of the individual elements in the collection.
 They don't normally add any benefits but do add overhead because of increased chance of cache misses (gc pressure)
-Because in `Go` every assignment is a copy - if by some requirement you **must** use an array (and not a slice) then as a workaround it makes sense to use an array of pointers.
+* Because in `Go` every assignment is a copy - if by some requirement you **must** use an array (and not a slice) then as a workaround it makes sense to use an array of pointers.

 #### Pointers as arguments:
 If you pass them as arguments the expectation is still that the client will not change the state the pointer is referencing, unless it's reflected in the function name.

 #### Bonus:
 How large is large?
 Assume it's equivalent to passing all its elements as arguments to the method.
 If that feels too large, it's also too large for the receiver.